-Dymondia silver carpet (Dymondia margaretae) is a delightfully dense, drought tolerant, 1-2” high, spreading ground cover perfect for most sunny water-wise gardens.
+Dymondia silver carpet (Dymondia margaretae) is a delightfully dense, drought tolerant, 1 to 2 inches (2.5-5 cm.) high, spreading groundcover perfect for most sunny water-wise gardens.
 If you’re looking for something attractive in your landscape, you may want to consider growing this plant.
-Read on to learn more and take advantage of this versatile ground cover.
+Read on to learn more and take advantage of this versatile groundcover.

 About Dymondia Silver Carpet

-Dymondia has grey green leaves with fuzzy white undersides that curl up on the edges.
-The overall effect of dymondia ground cover is variegated when close up or soft grey-green from a distance.
+Dymondia has gray green leaves with fuzzy white undersides that curl up on the edges.
+The overall effect of dymondia groundcover is variegated when close up or a soft gray green from a distance.

 Proper care of dymondia is easy.